Training Programs at CPS

 Doctoral Internship in Health Service Psychology

 Montana State University Counseling and Psychological Services (CPS) offers a full time, 12- month, APA accredited Doctoral Internship in Health Service Psychology.
 The training program provides an array of experiences typical of Counseling Centers including: provision of therapy (individual, couples, group); crisis intervention; outreach, consultation and interdisciplinary collaboration; psychological assessment (intakes, psychological evaluation); provision of supervision; exposure to and training in diversity, ethics and scholarly activities; support and mentorship in professional development; as well as other activities appropriate to a counseling center setting.
-It also offers unique opportunities to work at Montana State Hospital or the Crow/Northern Cheyenne Indian Health Service Hospital for 12 weeks during the summer.
+It also offers unique opportunities to work at Montana State Hospital, the Big Horn Valley Health Center, or possibly the Crow/Northern Cheyenne Indian Health Service Hospital for 12 weeks during the summer.

 Our training program has been accredited by the American Psychological Association since 1988.
 To verify our accreditation status or for questions related to accreditation of internships and training programs, the Commission on Accreditation can be contacted at: